(248370) 2005 QN173

-This asteroid has a diameter of 3.6±0.2 km, with a low visual albedo of 0.054±0.012.
-Its colors are consistent with a dark C-type carbonaceous asteroid taxonomic classification, which is class more commonly found in the outer main belt.
+This asteroid has a mean diameter of 3.6±0.2 km, with a low visual albedo of 0.054±0.012.
+Its colors are consistent with a dark C-type carbonaceous asteroid taxonomic classification, which is a class more commonly found in the outer main belt.
 Dust particles ejected from the object had very low velocities of about 1 m/s.
 This suggests that the dust emission may have been assisted by rapid spin of the asteroid, which would lower the escape velocity.

-The asteroid will make its next perihelion passage on 3 September 2026, and it may become active by February 2026.
+The asteroid will make its next perihelion passage on September 3, 2026, and it may become active by February 2026.